-As a small business owner, you likely have some big ideas for how you want to grow your business and make it the best little business it can be.
-Whether you’re interested in purchasing some new equipment, hiring a bunch of new employees, or purchasing real estate, you’ll likely need some financial support to take those significant steps in growing your business.
+As a small business owner, you likely have some big ideas for how you want to grow your business and make it the best it can be.
+Whether you’re interested in purchasing some new equipment, hiring new employees, or purchasing real estate, you’ll likely need some financial support to take such significant steps.

 A business loan is a type of credit and functions similarly to a personal loan.
 With a business loan, you borrow a set amount of money from a lender.
-Over time, you pay that money back plus a little extra, which is interest.
+Then, over time, you pay that money back with interest.
+Here, we’ll cover some of the common business loans and how you can use them to grow your business.

 Common Types of Business Loans